go-imports-organizer/gio/README.md

 ### Groups
 An array of Group definitions

 Each group definition is a rule that tells `goio` how you would like the `imports` in your Go files organized.
-Each definition represents a block of import statements, describing the order in which that block should be displayed and how to identify the items that it should contain.
+Each definition represents a block of import statements, describing how to identify the items that it should contain.
+Group blocks are displayed in **the order that they appear in the array**.

 #### Description
 A string, valid values are any valid string value